Pages

 Talk about sucking up to the teacher student 4!
 Get your act together student 3.
 Learn to lie!

 Wait, what was so interesting about that?
 Read it again.
 When did they wash their face?
 And when did they cook breakfast?
 Wait, how long did it take them to wash their face?!
 That’s right, it took them thirty whole minutes just to wash their face.
-This is a real thing folks.
-All racism aside, when I lived in the dorm in college there was always a Korean or Chinese girl in the bathroom who was literally washing her face for over ten minutes, just lathering over and over again.
+This reminds me of when I lived in the dorm in college and there was always a Korean or Chinese girl in the bathroom who was literally washing her face for over ten minutes, just lathering over and over again.
 No wonder they have such flawless skin, but who has time for that?

 Are you a good student?
 Answer carefully.